MLB Mt. Rushmores

 Cincinnati Reds Mt.
 Rushmore

 The salad days for the Cincinnati franchise were clearly the 1970s.
-Of the Reds’ 13 postseason appearances in their history, six of them came during that decade.
+Of the Reds’ 15 postseason appearances in their history, six of them came during that decade.
 Those were the days of the Big Red Machine, artificial turf, Riverfront Stadium and doubleknit uniforms.
 During that decade, the Reds averaged better than 95 wins a season and had six MVPs.
 But the winning actually started the decade before.
 From 1961-81, the Reds had just two losing seasons, going 76-84 in 1966 and 79-83 in 1971.
-Johnny Bench, in the discussion for best catcher all-time, and Pete Rose are clear members of the quartet.
+Johnny Bench, in the discussion for best catcher all-time, and Pete Rose, baseball's all-time hits leader, are clear members of the quartet.
 Nos.
 3 and 4 require earnest study.

 Logging close to 15,000 innings behind the plate took on toll on the Hall of Fame catcher.
 During his Rookie of the Year season in 1968, Bench caught in 154 games, the third-highest total since World War II.
 He earned MVP awards in 1970 and ’72.
 He led the NL in home runs twice and RBIs three times.
 Defensively, he is considered one of the best ever.
 As part of his 14 All-Star seasons, he was awarded 10 consecutive Gold Gloves.
 Bench hit 10 postseason homers for the Reds, five in the World Series.